R.D. Hubbard, horse racing breeder, executive, dies at 84

 In 1995, Hubbard was involved in a deal with the Raiders and the NFL to bring a football stadium to Inglewood that would have combined with the racetrack as part of an entertainment complex.
 The deal fell through when Raiders owner Al Davis refused to add a second team at the stadium.
 Today, the track’s former site has been turned into SoFi Stadium, where the Los Angeles Chargers and Rams will play when it opens later this year.

+Hubbard served as a director on the Breeders’ Cup board and hosted the 1997 world championships at Hollywood Park.

+“His business savvy, steady hand on the crucial issues facing the Breeders’ Cup, and wry sense of humor were of great benefit to us all,” the organization said in a statement.

-Hubbard headed a group that was awarded a license to build Zia Park in 2003.
+Hubbard also headed a group that was awarded a license to build Zia Park in 2003.
 The track in Hobbs, New Mexico, races thoroughbreds and quarter horses.

 Hubbard began his breeding operation in Kentucky and later moved Crystal Springs Farm to a 155-acre spread near Tularosa, New Mexico.
 The ranch has been for sale for about a month, according to listing agent Dwain Nunez.
 Shaun Hubbard said the 100 head of horses would be dispersed in a sale later this year.